POV-Ray/povray/source-doc/styleguide.md

 The interface provided by any source file should be documented in the respective header file, using a format compatible with Doxygen 1.8.8.
 For consistency, please use JavaDoc-style comments (`/// ...` or `/** ... */`; the general rules for comments apply) and JavaDoc-style tags (`@``foo`).
+C++ single-line style comments should be preferred, as block comments may occasionally interfere with Doxygen's Markdown support.

 @note   Platform-specific modules may mandate a different tag style, such as (hypothetically) DocXML
         style for the Windows GUI modules.